 The rising cost of tuition at our nation’s colleges is the primary reason for all the student debt.
 Recent data from the report “Trends in Higher Education” by the College Board show that “average published in-state tuition and fees at public four-year colleges and universities increased by 21% beyond the rate of inflation over the five years from 2004-05 to 2009-10, and by another 17% between 2009-10 and 2014-15.”

 Our college debt crisis is in stark contrast to the experience of Nordic college students.
-All Scandinavian countries offer tax-funded tuition, which means college students pay no tuition fees.
+All Nordic countries offer tax-funded tuition, which means college students pay no tuition fees.
 But what about the other expenses of a college education?
 Each country also has different grants and loan systems for assisting students with living expenses; so Nordic students actually do incur significant college debt, just not nearly as much as students in the U.S. The SU (Statens Uddannelsesstøtte) system in Denmark has the most generous student financial aid program, offering six years of free grants that cover students’ living expenses in addition to free tuition.